alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/set-a-wait-image-with-jquery-for-asyncronous-operations.md

 tags: [ASPNET]
 categories: [ASPNET]
 ---
-Iâ€™m modifying an ASP.NEt site to achieve better performances, Iâ€™m actually moving some operations client-side with jquery.
+I'm modifying an ASP.NEt site to achieve better performances, I'm actually moving some operations client-side with jquery.
 A typical pattern is to issue requests to a webservice instead of making a postback of the whole page.
 Here is a typical situation, I have a lot of rows in a grid and the user must be able to change some values.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/03/image-thumb4.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/03/image4.png)